 Dedicating precious resources to electoral work isn’t just a mistake, it’s malpractice.
 While many socialists rightfully refuse to try to take back the Democratic Party, the perpetual appeal to independent party politics maintains an instrumentalist approach to the state, fostering the illusion that with the right people in office, along with the right balance of forces, we can wield state power to advance our interests.
 But even if we want limited social reforms, electoral strategies are dead ends.
 At the moment, we’re all short on people, resources and — thanks to climate change — we’re short on time.
 Instead of an “inside-outside” approach, it’s time to commit ourselves to organize where we live, work, study, play and pray — outside, against and beyond the current system.

 This piece was originally published at Truthout.org.
-If you enjoyed this piece we recommend our “Electoralism” tag for other articles discussing electoral politics critically and our “Strategy” tag with additional articles looking at revolutionary strategy.
+If you enjoyed this piece we recommend our reader “Socialist Faces in High Places: Elections & the Left” with fourteen articles looking at critically at left electoralism in the US and internationally.

 Frank Ascaso is a historian, active with Seattle Solidarity Network and member of Black Rose Anarchist Federation based in Seattle, Washington